oronymzy/tips/docs/insLnxS.md

 **No rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**

 ## prior work
+- The method of installing GPRename was introduced to me by [an answer on Ask Ubuntu by karel](https://askubuntu.com/questions/1030996/how-can-i-install-pyrenamer-for-bionic/1031003#1031003).
-The method of installing updates was introduced to me by [a post on Reddit by MyNameIsRichardCS54](https://www.reddit.com/r/Kubuntu/comments/99jfb5/every_new_install_of_kubuntu_1804_freezes_up_when/e4qsx0a/).
+- The method of installing updates was introduced to me by [a post on Reddit by MyNameIsRichardCS54](https://www.reddit.com/r/Kubuntu/comments/99jfb5/every_new_install_of_kubuntu_1804_freezes_up_when/e4qsx0a/).

 [Linux]: https://en.wikipedia.org/wiki/Linux_distribution
 [Ubuntu-based]: https://en.wikipedia.org/wiki/List_of_Linux_distributions#Ubuntu-based